Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Area

-An $xy$-monotone polygon has four \emph{extreme edges}; its leftmost and rightmost vertical edge, and its topmost and bottommost horizontal edge.
-Two consecutive edges are connected by a (possible empty) $xy$-monotone chain that we will call a \emph{stair}.
-Starting at the top extreme edge, we denote the four stairs in counterclockwise order $\TL$, $\BL$, $\BR$, and $\TR$; see Figure~\ref{fig:xymonExampleB}.
-We say that an angle sequence consists of $k$ nonempty \emph{stair sequences} if any $xy$-monotone polygon that realizes it consists of $k$ nonempty stairs; we also call it a \emph{$k$-stair sequence}.
-The extreme edges correspond to the exactly four $\LS\LS$-sequences in an $xy$-monotone angle sequence and are unique up to rotation.
-Any $xy$-monotone angle sequence is of the form~$[\LS(\LS\RS)^*]^4$, where the single~$\LS$ describes the turn before an extreme edge and $(\LS\RS)^*$ describes a stair sequence.
-W.l.o.g., we assume that an $xy$-monotone sequence always begins with~$\LS\LS$ and that we always draw the first $\LS\LS$ as the topmost edge (the top extreme edge).
-Then, we can use $\TL$, $\BL$, $\BR$, $\TR$ also for the corresponding stair sequences, namely the first, second third and forth $(\LS\RS)^*$ subsequence after the first $\LS\LS$ in cyclic order.
-Let $T$ be the concatenation of~$\TL$, the top extreme edge, and $\TR$; let $L$, $B$, and~$R$ be defined analogously following Figure~\ref{fig:xymonExampleB}.
-For a chain~$C$, let the~\emph{$\rlength$}~$r(C)$ be the number of reflex vertices on~$C$.
+An~$xy$-monotone polygon has four \emph{extreme edges}; its leftmost and rightmost vertical edge, and its topmost and bottommost horizontal edge.
+Two consecutive extreme edges are connected by a (possible empty)~$xy$-monotone chain that we will call a \emph{stair}.
+Starting at the top extreme edge, we let~$\TL$,~$\BL$,~$\BR$, and~$\TR$ denote the four stairs in ccw order; see Fig.~\ref{fig:xymonExampleB}.
+We say that an angle sequence consists of~$k$ nonempty \emph{stair sequences} if any~$xy$-monotone polygon that realizes it consists of~$k$ nonempty stairs; we also call it a \emph{$k$-stair sequence}.
+The extreme edges correspond to the exactly four~${\LS\LS}$-sequences in an~$xy$-monotone angle sequence and are unique up to rotation.
+Any~$xy$-monotone angle sequence is of the form~${[\LS(\LS\RS)^*]^4}$, where the single~$\LS$ describes the turn before an extreme edge and~${(\LS\RS)^*}$ describes a stair sequence.
+Without loss of generality, we assume that an~$xy$-monotone sequence always begins with~${\LS\LS}$ and that we always draw the first~${\LS\LS}$ as the topmost edge (the top extreme edge).
+Therefore, we can also use~$\TL$,~$\BL$,~$\BR$, and~$\TR$ to denote the corresponding stair sequences, namely the first, second, third and fourth~${(\LS\RS)^*}$ subsequence after the first~${\LS\LS}$ in cyclic order.
+Let~$T$ be the concatenation of~$\TL$, the top extreme edge, and~$\TR$; let~$L$,~$B$, and~$R$ be defined analogously following Fig.~\ref{fig:xymonExampleB}.
+For a chain~$C$, let the~\emph{$\rlength$}~$\rnum{C}$ be the number of reflex vertices on~$C$.
+If~${C\in\{\TR,\TL,\BL,\BR\}}$, then~$\rnum{C}$ corresponds to the number of horizontal line segments and the number of vertical line segments in~$C$.
+When we say that a line segment lies above or below another one, we also require implicitly that both line segments share a grid column.